LorisMarini/helloworld-cloudrun/README.md

 The most likely case of error here is to use the project name instead of the project id (use `gcloud config list` to see the id without leaving the terminal).
 If it completes successfully you should see the image with `gcloud container images list`.

-**Cloud Run**

-We can now deploy the service in us-central1, with 1 vCPU, and 80 maximum concurrent requests per container, and open it to the world with the *--allow-unauthenticated* flag:
+We deploy the service in us-central1, with 1 vCPU, and 80 maximum concurrent requests per container, and open it to the world with the *--allow-unauthenticated* flag:

 ```zsh
 gcloud run deploy ....